nymea/nymea-wiki/Home.md

 * a breadbord or something similar to connect the RF-modules to the GPIO Pins of the RPi

 ## Setup Raspberry Pi SD
-First we have to download the latest hive-wheezy-image from the [hiveyourhome.org FTP](http://www.hiveyourhome.org/) area (currently just available for the hive developer team, sorry).
+First we have to download the latest guh-wheezy-image from the [hiveyourhome.org FTP](http://www.hiveyourhome.org/) area (currently just available for the hive developer team, sorry).
 If the download is finished, unzip and flash the image to the SD card.
 Under linux and Mac OSX you can do that with the command (make shore the SD is not mounted)
 > replace /dev/sdX with your SD path -> you can find out with the command `fdisk -l` (under Mac OSX `diskutil list`